Utopian Science Fiction

 With a large enough population, individual actions cancel out and historical forces are almost inevitable, save for some long range efforts by social science experts.
 Isaac Asimov’s The Foundation Trilogy is thus the ultimate fantasy for the liberal sociology professor.
 Get paid for rereading it by assigning it to your students!

-(I personally this trilogy is exremely overrated as literature, and it irks me that lit teachers give this or other Asimov works as examples of science fiction, when there are much better writers to choose from.
+(I personally think this trilogy is exremely overrated as literature, and it irks me that lit teachers give this or other Asimov works as examples of science fiction, when there are much better writers to choose from.
 That said, this is an entertaining work.)

 Power corrupts, and absolute power…makes for a rather good story.
 And so, with an evil grin, I present you with a variety of authoritarian utopias.
 We have variety, because authoritarianism is not a political philosophy, but an infinite collection.
 Once you opt for mighty government, there is still the question as to what to do with all that might.
 So peruse the works below, and indulge you inner megalomaniac safely within the confines of your imagination.